 You make several excellent points in your letter about the barrier that age differences cause.
-Age differences and the role it plays in marriage can definitely be used in a “fleshly” manner in emotionally separating married couples more than it looks like it should when you view it from a spiritual standpoint.
+Age differences and the role it plays in marriage can definitely be used in a “fleshly” manner.
+It can emotionally separate married couples more than it looks like it should from a spiritual standpoint.

 The age differences aren’t as much of a problem when the couple is younger.
 It’s amazing how young love can seem to conquer all!
-But later on in life when the couple gets progressively older it becomes more of a problem because the older spouse eventually gets into health and energy issues that the younger spouse often finds too troublesome to deal with in their own stage in life.
+But later on in life when the couple gets progressively older it becomes more of a problem.
+That is because the older spouse eventually gets into health and energy issues that the younger spouse finds too troublesome to deal with in their own stage in life.

 And in all fairness though, it really can be a problem.
-I look at the energy and desire that our sons have to do certain things (because of their younger stage of life) and I can’t even imagine having to do those things at this stage in my life.
-If I had a younger spouse (or if it was my husband who had a younger spouse) this would have to be dealt with—and it would definitely cause its share of problems.
+I look at the energy and desire that our younger sons have to do certain things.
+I can’t even imagine having to do those things at this stage in my life.
+If I had a younger spouse (or my husband had a younger spouse) this would have to be dealt with.
+And it would definitely cause its share of problems.

 Years ago when Biblical commitment in marriage was more steadfast, this was something that couples would deal with and not allow to separate them.
 But that’s not as common in today’s world.
 It’s tragically sad but true.
 As a result, there may be some couples (with large age gaps) that God would want to work in and through, to show how His grace is sufficient to sustain unconditional loving, that He’s not able to, because of the choices we decide to make.
 I’m sure this grieves His heart!

-I have seen a few good marriages where the large age gap worked out fine and they have very good marriages.
+I have seen a few good marriages where the large age gap worked out fine.
+They have very good marriages.
 But I’ve seen more where they end up disastrous.
-That’s why I would counsel couples to be very, VERY sure they’re considering marriage for more reasons than the emotional rush and that they’ve considered the possible “costs” involved up front so they’re willing to work extra hard in their commitment to each other when difficulties come up.
+That’s why I would counsel couples to be VERY sure they’re considering marriage for more reasons than the emotional rush.
+It’s important to consider the possible “costs” involved up front so they work extra hard in their commitment to each other when difficulties come up.
 (That goes for ALL marriage, but especially for marriages in this type of situation.)

 According to 1 Corinthians 13, love “does not envy“ others (who do more youthful activities together or have more things in common than you may have).
 The interests of a 40 or a 50 year old most often is different than those of a 60 or 70+ year old.
 Progressing age brings different “problems” with it.
 When you grow old together, being close to the same age at each stage, it can be somewhat easier to take.
 But when a 25 year old marries a 45 year old, the gap physically and emotionally grows wider with each passing year.
 That’s just a reality of life that you need to face!

-Love also, is “not rude” (when you see the sags and bags that your spouse may be developing a lot sooner than you are).
-It also is “not self-seeking”, especially when you realize that your spouse may not be able to “keep up” so many things (because of the complications their age may bring with it) when you feel a need that they do so.
+Love also, is “not rude” (when you see the sags and bags that your spouse may be developing sooner than you are).
+It also is “not self-seeking”, especially when you realize that your spouse may not be able to “keep up” so many things when you feel a need that they do so.

-Love also “is not easily angered; it keeps no record of wrongs” (and is supportive when your spouse is no longer as exciting as they used to be).
-To see them nodding off to sleep in the next chair when you want to go off dancing or socializing together can happen to even younger couples, but it can be even more of a reality as our ages progress.
-(Of course, we want to note here that there are always exceptions to this.
+Love also “is not easily angered.
+It keeps no record of wrongs” (and is supportive when your spouse is no longer as exciting as they used to be).
+To see them nodding off to sleep in the next chair when you want to go off socializing together can happen to even younger couples.
+But it can be even more of a reality as our ages progress.
+(Of course, there are always exceptions to this.
 Some 70 year olds lead more vigorous lives than some 30 year olds.
 But that isn’t usually the norm.)

 As the Bible says, love “always perseveres.”
 Those who marry need to deal with the reality of what they may be getting themselves into later in their marital relationship.
 If they aren’t sure they could persevere through these (and other trials) then they need to reconsider BEFORE marrying.
 That would be the honorable thing to do.

 The Bible talks about “considering the cost” before you do something.
-In Luke 14, it talks of the person who wants to “build a tower” and how important it is for them to make sure they have enough money to complete it otherwise they set themselves up for ridicule when they begin to build something they aren’t able to finish to completion.
-It also talks of a king who is about to go out to war who needs to “consider” if he is able to fight with the soldiers he has against all obstacles because if he can’t he needs to reconsider.
+In Luke 14, it talks of the person who wants to “build a tower.”
+It’s important for them to make sure they have enough money to complete it.
+Otherwise they set themselves up for failure when they aren’t able to finish to completion.
+It also talks of a king who is about to go out to war.
+He needs to “consider” if he is able to fight against all obstacles that are against him.

 Marriage can be put into the same context.
-Make sure you and the person you are marrying have considered “the cost” of what you are about to do and if not, the honorable thing to do would be to back away before the marriage —not afterward.
+Make sure you and the person you are marrying have considered “the cost” of what you are about to do.
+If not, the honorable thing to do would be to back away before the marriage —not afterward.

 Marriage is meant by God to be a commitment for life even when difficulties develop that deeply stress one or the other marital partner and strains their “happiness” together.
-If you don’t both go into marriage with the same steadfast commitment to God to make every marital situation that could come into your lives together work to the glory of God, I’d really advise the couple not to marry.
+If you don’t both go into marriage with the same steadfast commitment to God to make every marital situation work to the glory of God, I’d advise the couple not to marry.
 It’s too important to God and should be too important of a fact for us to ignore as well, in what marriage is supposed to be all about from God’s kingdom standpoint!

 As Dr Emerson Eggerichs states (which we agree with),